jsyang/agi/specific-games.md

 - Root monster in room 21 cannot actually finish this maze without diagonal movement!

-- Tumbling from room 25 (gem glow dark room) into room 23 does not finish animation!
-  - stuck!

 - Restoring game at room 5 always puts ego near the airlock chamber (instead of where ego should be)
   - This is due to script.save and loading script not being implemented yet